sebastienserre/wp-openagenda/readme.txt

 * No!
 No roadmap but Ideas:
     * Gutenberg Blocks,
     * yours!

 = May I give Idea?
 * Yes please use the [Github](https://github.com/sebastienserre/openagenda-wp/issues) issue

 = I'm using Elementor Page Builder, How to use OpenAgenda for Wordpress to display events?
 * simply use the WordPress Widget, it will display your agenda on Elementor page Builder

+= Is it possible to create an event from my website to the OpenAgenda?
+* Not yet but at this time, you have a link to your openagenda where visitors can add events (if allowed by the OpenAgenda settings)

+= Is OpenAgenda for WordPress is working with WPBakery Page Builder (formerly Visual Composer) ?
+* Yes!
+I try to create Visual Composer Element in the same time I create WordPress Widget and WordPress Shortcode.

 == Screenshots ==
 1. settings
 2. display in front

 == Changelog ==

 * 1.2.6 -- 03 july 2018
     Add a link to allow visitors to post event on OpenAgenda.com